hharb4/LoyalitySystem/README.md

 7. LoyaltySystem.Tests

 ## Keycloak
 **Description:** Keycloak is used for authentication and authorization.
 It is containerized and runs on `localhost:8080`.
-In the project it is used only for authorization

 **Default Credentials:**
 - Username: admin